cornellius/.net.ManuelAguilar.API/README.md

 * To setup the database and seed with initial data (3 authors), please execute the following commands:
     * `dotnet ef migrations add InitialMigration`
     * `dotnet ef database update`
+* To spin up Docker containers:
+    * `cd ManuelAguilar.API`
+    * `docker build --file ManuelAguilar.API/Dockerfile --rm --no-cache -t manuelaguilar:latest .`
+    * `docker-compose up`

 ## Known/potential issues

 * [bug] Using a non-existent over on [GET] /post/[id] triggers an exception that is not properly captured and provokes a 500 server error.
 I am investigating why the exception is not managed as a NotFoundException.
-* [testing] After upgrading to .NET 8 I switched from Docker to local testing to speed up things.
-I am testing now that everything works fine with Docker, again.
+* ~~[fixed] After upgrading to .NET 8 I switched from Docker to local testing to speed up things.
+I am testing now that everything works fine with Docker, again.~~

 ## Implementation & general notes